lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 ### Law of stretched systems

-Every system is stretched to operate at its capacity; as soon as there is some immprovement, for example, int eh form of new technology, it will be exploited to achieve a new intensity and tempo of activity.
+Every system is stretched to operate at its capacity; as soon as there is some improvement, for example, in the form of new technology, it will be exploited to achieve a new intensity and tempo of activity.

 p18